vt-aoe-nanosat-avionics/nicod-cdh/README.md

 [Blink_wsl](Blink_wsl.rs)

 # Running Rust on the Microcontroller
-## Refer to the rust book that is linked inside this file, it has much more information on the set up process.
+## Refer to the rust book that is linked inside this file, it has much more information on the set-up process.
 [Rust_on_the_microcontroller](Rust_on_the_microcontroller.md)

 # Stand alone Blink with no dependencies in C (No reliance on header files)